 Hi, we are Jules Lecuir and Florine Serrault.

-I, Jules, am an IT student currently on my Strategic Sustainability exchange program in Sweden.
+We discovered sustainable living and travelling in Sweden with GoNatureTrip.
+I am Jules, an IT student currently on my Strategic Sustainability exchange program in Sweden.
 My girlfriend, Florine, is studying Global Sustainability in Poland.
 Some many find it unusual for an IT student to study Strategic Sustainability.
 But no matter where you are from, there is one thing you and I have in common.
 It is that the environment is a huge part of our lives.
 As the environment worsens, there is a need to protect it with sustainable living and travelling.
 Everything we do, such as our food choices, all have some sort of impact on sustainability.
 Big businesses are also trying to adapt more sustainable practices.
 Sustainability is slowly becoming their top priority as consumer demand increases.

 I wanted to see how what I studied is put into practice.
 I want to connect the theories with practice to further advance my studies.
 This is my journey of discovering more about how countries are walking the sustainable living and tourism talk.

 Of course some countries are more ahead dealing with sustainability than others.
 Countries like Sweden put sustainability high on their agenda.
 In Sweden, many supermarkets started to use vacuum food packaging to reduce waste.
 But exactly how far have they come?
 What practices are in place?
 I want to find out how Sweden, country that puts sustainability as their top priority, is living and travelling sustainably.